 This guide highlights the common uses of different types of cordless drills, their batteries, features and other information to help you find the best cordless drills for your projects.This guide highlights the common uses of different types of cordless drills, their batteries, features and other information to help you find the best cordless drills for your projects.

-There are many features to look for when buying a cordless drill.
+There are many features to consider when buying a cordless drill.
 After determining the right tool for your drilling applications, consider these components before making a purchase.

-Chuck – The clamp that holds and rotates a drilling bit or driving bit is called a chuck.
-Its size determines the maximum drill bit diameter for that tool and gives a broad indication of how powerful the drill is.
-General-use drills have the most common chuck size of 3/8-inch to accommodate the majority of drill bits.
-The most powerful cordless drill would have a 1/2-inch chuck for heavy-duty applications while light-duty tools have fixed 1/4-inch size.
+- General-use drills have the most common chuck size of 3/8-inch to accommodate the majority of drill bits.
+The most powerful cordless drill would have a 1/2-inch chuck for heavy-duty applications while light-duty tools have a fixed 1/4-inch size.
 Some chucks require a key to adjust the clamp, but most have keyless chucks.

 Cordless power drills are only as powerful as their rechargeable batteries.
-A higher voltage means more power.
+Like most other batteries, for a cordless drill battery, a higher voltage means more power.
 The most common rating is 18-volt, which is suitable for most household and DIY uses.
 The range spans from a 4-volt battery to 28-volt models used for some heavy-duty tools.

 Amp hours, abbreviated Ah, is a measurement that indicates the energy capacity of a battery, or battery life.
 A higher number means longer operating time.
 A lithium-ion battery with 3.0Ah will last twice as long as one with 1.5Ah.
 That higher capacity also weighs twice as much, so choosing less amps and having spare batteries available might be a good option if the weight of the tool is a concern.